nodejs/node/doc/guides/collaborator-guide.md

    who wish to land their own pull requests will self-assign them.
 Sometimes, an author will delegate to someone else.
 If in doubt, ask the assignee whether it is okay to land.
-1. Never use GitHub's green ["Merge Pull Request"][] button.
+1. Never use GitHub's green ["Merge pull request"][] button.
 Reasons for not using the web interface button:
    * The "Create a merge commit" method will add an unnecessary merge commit.
    * The "Squash and merge" method will add metadata (the pull request #) to the